About Romain Kuzniak

 Romain Kuzniak is the CTO of OpenClassrooms - previously known as le Site du Zero.
 OpenClassrooms has helped millions of people to learn online since its foundation in 2012.
 They created a platform able to build a generation of talent with an unconventional background, and Romain's engineering department has naturally attracted and recruited those talents.
-Here is the debrief of our discussion before you got to hear Romain’s talk at the CTO Forum!

 I started my career in music, first as a sound engineer, then with my band and side jobs.
 Living from its music is challenging, but I did all I loved and could do there.
 I thought about retraining myself in programming as I ran into a friend telling me about his world after his contract expired from my side job during the 2008 economic crisis.